Leyi-24/Geog485/Lab2/readme.md

    * Once you have saved your models for each band you are ready to make predictions (I saved three models for bands 6, 5, and 4 from a Landsat 1 image)
    * Open the processing toolbox –> dzetsaka
-   * Classification tool
+   * Classification tool -> Predict model
-   * Predict model
+   * Input raster: Your False Color composite(clipped)
-   * Input raster: Landsat B4 clipped to start
+   * Mask raster(optional): leave it empty
-   * Model learned is my B4 model from the above step
+   * Model learned: The model you saved when doing train algorithm
    * Output raster is saved in output data folder as a tif
    * Confidence raster is saved in output data folder as a tif with a unique name
    * RUN